ausdebating/constitution/constitution.rst

 #.
 The financial year of the association is:

-   #. the period of time commencing on the date of incorporation of the association and ending on the following 30 June, and
+   #. the period of time commencing on the date of incorporation of the association and ending on the following 31 January, and
-   #. each period of 12 months after the expiration of the previous financial year of the association, commencing on 1 July and ending on the following 30 June.
+   #. each period of 12 months after the expiration of the previous financial year of the association, commencing on 1 January and ending on the following 31 December.